Hibari Misora: Life and career

 In June 1950, Misora was one of the first entertainers from Japan to visit the United States after the war.
 She performed in Hawaii and California.

 In 1956, Misora was briefly engaged to musician Mitsuru Ono.
 Their engagement was called off when Misora was told she would have to give up her career in order to marry.

 On January 13, 1957, Misora was attacked and injured with hydrochloric acid at Asakusa International Theater.
-The suspect was identified as an overly enthusiastic fan of hers.
+The suspect was identified as a fanatical admirer of hers.

 In 1962, Misora married actor Akira Kobayashi.
 They divorced in 1964, and she never remarried.
-Her mother, who had been opposed to the marriage, would later state that the unhappiest moment in her life was when her daughter married Kobayashi and the happiest moment was when they divorced.
+Her mother, who had been opposed to the marriage, later stated that the unhappiest moment in her life was when her daughter married Kobayashi and the happiest moment was when they divorced.

-Between 1949 and 1971, Misora would appear in 8 to 12 films per year, and in the majority of these films top billing would be given to her.
-These films would range from light contemporary romances to period films with some sword fighting action.
-In many of her period films, she would be cast either in male roles or in female roles disguised as men.
-After she ended her film career, Misora would sometimes sing in male drag in many of her television performances.
+Between 1949 and 1971, Misora appeared in 8 to 12 films per year, usually with top billing.
+These films ranged from light contemporary romances to period films with sword-fighting action.
+In many of her period films, she was cast either in male roles or in female roles disguised as men.
+After she ended her film career, Misora sometimes sang in male drag in her many television performances.

 In 1973, Misora's younger brother, Tetsuya Katō, was prosecuted for gang-related activity.
 Although NHK did not acknowledge any connection, Misora was excluded from Kōhaku Uta Gassen for the first time in 18 years.
 Offended, she refused to appear on any NHK programs for years afterwards.
-Nevertheless, Misora eventually did make peace with NHK and appeared in the 1979 Kouhaku as a special guest.
-This would be her final appearance on the program before her death.
-Misora would appear occasionally on other NHK programs, but felt she no longer had a reason to perform on Kouhaku.
+Nevertheless, Misora eventually did make peace with NHK and appeared in the 1979 Kōhaku as a special guest.
+This was her final appearance on the program.
+Misora appeared occasionally on other NHK programs, but felt she no longer had a reason to perform on Kōhaku.

 In 1978, Misora adopted her seven-year-old nephew, Tetsuya's son Kazuya Katō.

-In 1980 on the 35th year anniversary of her debut, Misora performed a recital at the Nippon Budokan in Tokyo.
+In 1980, on the 35th year anniversary of her debut, Misora performed a recital at the Nippon Budokan in Tokyo.